 - FINES AND FORFEITURES AFRH receives the proceeds from fines and forfeitures charged to active duty enlisted service members resulting from disciplinary violations.
-This continues to represent AFRH's largest source of dedicated revenue, despite serious declines from highs of \$40 plus million in the 2000's to \$18 million in FY 2024, a decrease of \$3 million from 2022. - GENERAL FUND TRANSFERS Since FY 2015, AFRH has relied on transfers from the General Fund to finance operations due to substantial declines in fines and forfeitures revenue and in resident fees, ancillary revenue, and trust fund interest due to the COVID-19 pandemic.
+This continues to represent AFRH's largest source of dedicated revenue, despite serious declines from highs of \$40 plus million in the 2000's to \$18 million in FY 2023. - GENERAL FUND TRANSFERS Since FY 2015, AFRH has relied on transfers from the General Fund to finance operations due to substantial declines in fines and forfeitures revenue and in resident fees, ancillary revenue, and trust fund interest due to the COVID-19 pandemic.
 AFRH received \$25 million from the General Fund in FY 2023.
 Since FY 2018, AFRH leadership has worked to identify new sources for revenue and cost efficiencies, without cutting resident services as directed by Congress, and while absorbing salary increases in excess of 15 percent and other inflationary increases.
 These efforts, combined with Congressional support from the General Fund, are intended to help re-build the trust fund. - RESIDENT FEES AFRH charges residents a monthly fee for their level of care which is set at the lesser of a percentage of their gross income or a maximum amount.
-Revenue from resident fees realized a \$2 million increase in FY 2024 for a total of \$17 million.
+Revenue from resident fees realized a \$1 million increase in FY 2023 for a total of \$15 million.
 Expansion of eligibility and outreach is expected to support growth in fees through higher occupancy.
 Additionally, resident fees increase each year in line with cost of living adjustments to military retiree pay and Social Security.

-- ACTIVE DUTY WITHHOLDING AFRH receives the proceeds of a monthly \$0.50 pay deduction from each active duty enlisted service member, warrant officer, and limited duty officer across all branches of the Armed Forces.
-In 2024, AFRH collected \$6 million from this source, a decrease of \$1 million compared to the 10-plus-year historical average of \$7 million.
+In 2018, AFRH leadership announced a plan for increasing resident fees including both percentages and by eventually tying maximum amounts to the cost of care.
+The first increase in a multi-year phase-in plan occurred in January 2019, but given resident departures following the plan's announcement, reduced occupancy due to the COVID-19 pandemic, and aging residential facilities on the Washington campus which are being prepared for renovation, AFRH leaders have postponed further phased increases. - ACTIVE DUTY WITHHOLDING AFRH receives the proceeds of a monthly \$0.50 pay deduction from each active duty enlisted service member, warrant officer, and limited duty officer across all branches of the Armed Forces.
+AFRH maintained its historical \$7 million collection from this source in FY 2023.
 Section 1007 of title 37, United States Code, empowers the Secretary of Defense to adjust the amount, not to exceed \$1.00, based on the financial needs of the retirement home.
 The amount has been set at \$0.50 since 1977.
-Guard and Reserve members are excluded from this withholding despite becoming eligible for AFRH in FY 2021. - EARNED AND OTHER REVENUE AFRH earns revenue from interest on its trust fund balance, rent from leased property, gifts and estate bequests, and ancillary fees for on-campus services.
-Due to economic conditions and multiple interest rate hikes in FY 2023, investment income from trust fund balances increased substantially from \$1 million in FY 2022 to \$10 million in FY 2024 for total interest revenue.
-FY 2024 revenue from leases, gifts and estates totaled \$3 million.
+Guard and Reserve members are excluded from this withholding despite becoming eligible for AFRH in FY 2021.

+• EARNED AND OTHER REVENUE AFRH earns revenue from interest on its trust fund balance, rent from leased property, gifts and estate bequests, and ancillary fees for on-campus services.
+Due to economic conditions and multiple interest rate hikes in FY 2023, investment income from trust fund balances increased substantially from \$1 million in FY 2022 to \$7 million in FY 2023 for total interest revenue.
+FY 2023 revenue from leases, gifts and estates totaled \$3 million.